darktable-org/dtdocs/content/overview/user-interface/screen-layout.md

                 Press again to return to the previous view.
 F11             Toggle fullscreen mode
-Shift+Ctrl+t    Toggle the top panel (between the image and the top banner) Shift+Ctrl+b    Toggle the bottom panel (beween the image and the filmstrip/timeline, if shown) Shift+Ctrl+l    Toggle the left panel
+Shift+Ctrl+t    Toggle the top panel (between the image and the top banner) Shift+Ctrl+b    Toggle the bottom panel (between the image and the filmstrip/timeline, if shown) Shift+Ctrl+l    Toggle the left panel
 Shift+Ctrl+r    Toggle the right panel
 Ctrl+f          Toggle the filmstrip/timeline